Baat Hamari Pakki Hai: Plot

 Shravan takes the marriage contract and attempts to burn it but realizes he grabbed the wrong paper.
 The marriage contract ends up in Shravan's father's hands and he is humiliated.
 However, now that Shravan and Sanchi truly love each other, they are determined to prove their love.
 Shravan's father makes them divorce and tells Shravan that if he can get ₹ 1 lakh in less than 30 days, he will prove himself responsible and that he truly loves Sanchi.
 Shravan heads out to find a job, but he is unsuccessful.

 Shravan gets a job in a garage, working there trying to get 1 lakh.
 While working, he sees a poster about a race and the winner will get 1 lakh.
 Shravan enters the race and wins.
 Sanchi and Shravan go to receive the cheque for 1 lakh.
 They happily take it and drive away to start a new life.
 They later realize that it is not a 1 lakh cheque — instead, it's a cheque for ₹ 70,000.

 Sanchi and Shravan start living in a marriage house, with the names Jack and Jerry.
 Later, they are accepted back into Shravan's family.
 But as fate had Sanchi meets with an accident, which erases her memory.
-In an attempt to get it back, the end result becomes such that Sanchi gets her memory back but forgets everything after 24 hours, which means that each day, she will have to be reminded of her life and her loved ones.
+In an attempt to get it back, the result becomes such that Sanchi gets her memory back but forgets everything after 24 hours, which means that each day, she will have to be reminded of her life and her loved ones.
 Shravan still loves Sanchi despite this condition and the story ends on a good note.